z88kat/lilygo-paper-watch/README.md

 ## Battery Life

 The battery life of the qpaper is approx. 3-4 days with a 250 mAh battery.
+In order to achieve this I needed to perform to refresh the display using updateWindows which causes a few graphical glitches.
+The glitches are not that bad and I think it is a good tradeoff for a longer battery life.
+If you don't like it, just comment back in the display.update() in wakeup.cpp.

 The battery life can be extended by using a bigger battery.
 The battery life can be extended even further by disabling the WiFi connection in `src/os_config.h`.
 This will disable the NTP time sync and weather display.

 ## Weather Display